-We entered into written employment agreements with Dr. Jones on December 4, 2014, and with each of Dr. Miller and Mr. Lea on November 26, 2014.
-Pursuant to their respective employment agreements, each of Dr. Miller and Mr. Lea are entitled to severance payments upon the occurrence of certain terminations of employment.
+We entered into written employment agreements with Dr. Miller and Mr. Lea on November 26, 2014, which were amended and restated in December 2015, and change in control and severance agreements with Dr. Jones and Dr. Verner on December 23, 2015.
+Pursuant to their respective agreements, each named executive officer is entitled to severance payments upon the occurrence of certain terminations of employment.